taskcluster/taskcluster-rfcs/rfcs/0110-Best-practices-for-testing-and-credentials.md

 Team members and dedicated contributors will want to know how to set up a full set of credentials for themselves.
 Include a section in the README describing how to find or generate credentials for each service.

-For Taskcluster credentials, put the necessary scopes in `scopes.txt` and suggest that the user use taskcluster-cli to generate the credentials:
+For Taskcluster credentials, include the necessary credentials in a role named `project:taskcluster:tests:<projectName>` (e.g., `project:taskcluster:tests:taskcluster-queue`).

-> To obtain Taskcluster client credentials, run `eval $(cat scopes.txt | xargs taskcluster-cli signin)`.
-This will open a web browser and you'll be prompted to log into Taskcluster.
-This command requires the taskcluster-cli Go application.
-Find one at https://github.com/taskcluster/taskcluster-cli/releases.
+Then instruct users to run `eval $(taskcluster-cli signin --scopes assume:project:taskcluster:tests:$PROJECT)` to get the scopes to run the tests, noting that they must themselves have the given role or this won't work.

 #### Hard Dependencies